 For U.S. federal income tax purposes, we generally may be required to include in income certain amounts that we will have not yet received in cash, such as OID or certain income accruals on contingent payment debt instruments, which may occur if we receive warrants in connection with the origination of a loan or possibly in other circumstances.
 Such OID is generally required to be included in income before we receive any corresponding cash payments.
 In addition, our loans may contain PIK interest provisions.
 Any PIK interest, computed at the contractual rate specified in each loan agreement, is generally required to be added to the principal balance of the loan and recorded as interest income.
 We also may be required to include in income certain other amounts that we do not receive, and may never receive, in cash.
-To avoid the imposition of corporate-level tax on us, this non-cash source of income may never collect the cash relating to such income.
+To avoid the imposition of corporate-level tax on us, this non-cash source of income may need to be distributed to our stockholders in cash or, in the event we determine to do so, in shares of our common stock, even though we may have not yet collected and may never collect the cash relating to such income.